tari-labs/tari-university/src/regulatory/howey-application-to-blockchain/MainReport.md

 [footnote_16~]: #footnote_16
 "For examples, refer to Section 9 of [[2]], which states that..."

-f17:&nbsp;&nbsp;&nbsp;<a name="footnote_17"> </a>For example, refer to paragraph 17 of the *Munchee* Order: “Munchee made public statements or endorsed other people’s public statements that touted the opportunity to profit.
+f17: For example, refer to paragraph 17 of the Munchee Order: “Munchee made public statements or endorsed other people’s public statements that touted the opportunity to profit.
 For example… Munchee created a public posting on Facebook, linked to a third-party YouTube video, and wrote ‘199% GAINS on MUN token at ICO price!
 Sign up for PRE-SALE NOW!’
 The linked video featured a person who said ‘Today we are going to talk about Munchee.
 Munchee is a crazy ICO… Pretty much, if you get into it early enough, you’ll probably most likely get a return on it.’
 This person… ‘speculate[d]’ that a $1,000 investment could create a $94,000 return.”

 [footnote_17~]: #footnote_17
 "For example, refer to paragraph 17 of the *Munchee* Order:..."